kallimachos/cv/doc/index.rst

 OpenStack I have had the opportunity to develop a wide range of skills in Python, Sphinx, reStructuredText, jQuery, CSS, and HTML.

-Prior to Rackspace, I was a Technical Writer at Red Hat, where I started as part of a small team dedicated to their Platform-as-a-Service offering, `OpenShift <https://www.openshift.com/>`_.
+Prior to Rackspace, I was a Technical Writer at Red Hat where I started as part of a small team dedicated to their Platform-as-a-Service offering, `OpenShift <https://www.openshift.com/>`_.
 After documenting this software from its beta beginnings until it was a commercial product, I took the opportunity